 Ask for Sample Media

-If the seller does not provide you with sample media of the portfolio and a copy of the Chain of Titles, you need to request the same before signing NDA.
-The seller has to fill out a survey that would cover the bad debts they are interested in selling.
+If the seller does not provide you with sample media of the portfolio and a copy of the Chain of Titles, you must request the same before signing NDA.
+The seller has to fill out a survey covering the bad debts they are interested in selling.

-To help you understand what to expect when you buy collect debt, we share a sample portfolio listing that covers three different portfolio listings.
-The information transmitted below includes the names of fictitious collection agencies, debt brokers, and lending institutions.
+To help you understand what to expect when you buy or collect a debt, we share a sample portfolio listing covering three different listings.
+The information transmitted below includes the names of fictitious debt collection agencies,, debt brokers, and lending institutions.
 The only purpose of the data is to help you understand what you will encounter along the way.

 Portfolio Offerings: